Mignar99/WeatherVisionNN/README.md

 - `plotlib.py` — plotting helper
   - Utility for visualizing batches of maps with predicted and true month labels.
 Used by `CNN_classifier.ipynb`.

+## Motivation for CNNs and the Transition to Vision Transformers

+CNNs were chosen as the initial modeling approach because they are highly effective at extracting local spatial patterns in geophysical data such as temperature fields.
+Their inductive bias—spatial locality and translation invariance—makes them well-suited for tasks like short-term forecasting and seasonal classification, where fine-grained structures (fronts, gradients, small-scale anomalies) carry meaningful signals.
+However, during training of the CNN-based predictor, signs of mild overfitting emerged at longer horizons (e.g., at 21 hours), where the training loss continued to decrease while the validation loss began to rise.
+This suggests that the model’s reliance on local spatial priors may limit its ability to generalize when longer-range dependencies become dominant.
+Vision Transformers (ViTs) address this limitation by replacing convolutional locality with global self-attention, enabling the model to learn relationships across the entire temperature field.
+The improved performance of the ViT at the 21-hour horizon highlights the advantage of models capable of capturing global spatial context without being constrained by convolutional receptive fields.

 ## Some Results

 The following summarizes the performance of the models implemented in this repository.